rich-iannone/greenwood/ROADMAP.md

   weights, multi-state endpoints) and the narwhals risk-set/event-table kernel, validated against R's `survival`, plus the tidy protocol.
-- **Kaplan-Meier & Nelson-Aalen**: survival and cumulative-hazard estimators with Greenwood variance, `plain`/`log`/`log-log` confidence intervals, median and quantiles, step-function prediction, and stratification.
+- **Kaplan-Meier & Nelson-Aalen**: survival and cumulative-hazard estimators with Greenwood variance, `plain`/`log`/`log-log` confidence intervals, median and quantiles, restricted mean survival time (RMST), step-function prediction, and stratification.
 R-validated.
+- **Group comparisons**: the log-rank test and the G-rho (Fleming-Harrington) family for two or more groups.
+R-validated against `survdiff`.

 ## Descriptive

-- **Restricted mean survival time (RMST)** with variance, and remaining CI transforms.
-- **Group comparisons**: log-rank, the G-rho (Fleming-Harrington) family, stratified and trend tests, pairwise comparisons, RMST differences.
+- **Stratified and trend tests**, pairwise comparisons with multiplicity control, and RMST differences.
 - **Visualization (plotnine)**: KM/CIF curves with CI ribbons, censoring marks, risk tables, and forest plots.